 As the name implies, India’s Golden Triangle is comprised of three renowned points or cities: Delhi, Agra and Jaipur.
-While they may be some of the most popular destinations on the tourist trail in India, they are so for good reason.
+While they may be some of the most popular destinations on the tourist trail in India, they are so for a good reason.

 Home to the world-renowned Taj Mahal, Agra is home to other interesting sights worth visiting, such as striking monuments and the nearby Chambal Valley with its breathtaking landscapes.
 The third point, Jaipur, is known as the pink city.
 With its spectacular buildings and the grand Amber Fort, the streets are chaotic and pose a fascinating juxtaposition of new and ancient.